nishkalavallabhi/nercoop2022/Planning-Fall2022.md

 - How to follow an ensembling approach in this situation:
     * Multiple full NER models
     * NER models trained on slices of data grouped by some criterion?  (e.g., difficult slices (what is difficulty?), per category slices etc).
 ************

+Notes on 26th October 2022:
+I spent sometime thinking about what models you should train and experiment on.
+Here is what I am thinking right now: replicate the Mueller et.al.
+(2020) paper’s models (i.e., word CRF, char CRF, byte to span, mbert+finetune), and add a bunch of pre-trained language models trained with word/subword/character tokenizations (mbert, xlnet, may be one more multilingual model, and tokenizer free ones (byt5, any other) - for these, you can look at both full fine tuning as well as adapters.
+Finally: modular transformers (NAACL 2022 paper Pfeiffer et.al) and SpanNER approaches too.
+Everything in monolingual, multilingual, zero shot, and multilingual+language specific finetuning setups. - Lot of experiments to do, but most of this is straight forward….
+We are primarily looking at stringing together existing implementations, and not re-inventing anything from scratch.

+************.
 Dec: Wrapping up, writing up a report.